-The process of business transfer or asset transfer could take between four to six weeks or more (depending on the approvals and consents (including in relation to licenses) that may be required, and duration of the negotiation between the parties involved).
+The process of business transfer or asset transfer could take between four to six weeks or more (depending on the due diligence, approvals and consents that may be required, and duration of the negotiation between the parties involved).
 There are additional formalities, particularly for transfer of immoveable properties which could take a little longer.